-9. Translational Research Innovative Application Discovery (TRIAD) - This initiative is seeking research and development solutions in support of new technologies and translational research-based approaches that support the identification, alignment, and exploitation of applied research and technology to enable the Army of 2028 to be ready to deploy, fight, and win decisively against any adversary, anytime, and anywhere, in a joint, multi-domain, high-intensity conflict, while simultaneously deterring others and maintaining its ability to conduct irregular warfare.
+9.ARMY AI TASK FORCE RESEARCH INTERESTS - The Army AITF is seeking research and development solutions in support of new technologies and translational research based approaches that support the identification, alignment, and exploitation of applied research and technology to enable the Army of 2028 to be ready to deploy, fight, and win decisively against any adversary, anytime, and anywhere, in a joint, multi-domain, high-intensity conflict, while simultaneously deterring others and maintaining its ability to conduct irregular warfare.
 Solutions sought in conjunction with this effort consist of innovationenabling technologies and approaches that will improve the Army's ability to rapidly and costeffectively capitalize on global advances in the areas detailed below.